 - Ideas for an event or workshop?
 The Zeiss Inno Hub is a great place to host your events.
 Contact us for an offer.

 You want to get to know us?
 From conferences to hackathons we host a range of inspiring events throughout the year.
 Meet like-minded people, have fun and turn ideas into innovations together.
+Subscribe to our mailing list, if you want to get informed on upcoming events.

 Open Innovation is a much used buzz-word.
 At the ZEISS Innovation Hub @ KIT, we are truly convinced of the concept, eager to explore promising ideas, no matter where they originate from.
 We cooperate with our partners on eye-level, aiming for a trustful, long-lasting relationship.
 This is also reflected in our team-culture: We strive for excellence and are courageous to take risks.
 We learn from failure and give each other honest, constructive feedback.
 And most importantly: We have fun at work because we love what we do and how we work together as a team.